Conference

 The Geological Survey of Victoria periodically publishes a map of mineral resource development activity across the state.

-The map shows locations of current mines, exploration projects and selected mineral occurrences on a background of 1:1,000,000 seamless geology over the Victorian digital terrain model.
+The map shows locations of current mines, mineral resources, exploration projects and selected mineral occurrences on a background of 1:1,000,000 seamless geology and Victorian digital terrain model.

 The map demonstrates Victoria’s claim as a world class gold production province and an emerging region for critical minerals (and copper) project development.